Alfred Jackson (Tennessee)

 Alfred Jackson (c.
-1812–1901) was an African American man enslaved by Andrew Jackson who worked as his body servant, carriage driver, and stableman.
-After emancipation, he became a tenant farmer, building caretaker, and tour guide at the Hermitage, Andrew Jackson's mansion in Tennessee, United States.
+1812 – September 4, 1901) was an African American man enslaved by Andrew Jackson who worked as his wagoner, carriage driver, and stableman.
+After emancipation, he became a tenant farmer, building caretaker, and tour guide at the Hermitage, Andrew Jackson's plantation in Tennessee, United States.
 Alfred was born into enslavement on the Hermitage around 1812.

-He lived at the Hermitage longer than any other person, and was a valued living history resource in later life, especially after the Ladies' Hermitage Association took over the building in 1889.
-He is buried next to Andrew Jackson in the Hermitage graveyard.
+He lived at the Hermitage longer than any other person, and was a valued living history resource in later life, especially after the Ladies' Hermitage Association took over the property in 1889.
+He is buried next to Andrew Jackson in the Hermitage cemetery.